 Isolert managed with Hope to include their own redefinition of melodic into their metal offering.
 It is an art to play Black Metal that remains in the realm of the master of darkness but still keeps things interesting enough to stand out.
 The band carefully injects different elements all scraping about this metal underworld at not too melodic levels to be funky, but still keeping attention levels up.
 And more importantly, not chasing the die-hard black metallers away in droves.

 Hope portrays this unholy pull of a maelström into desolate darkness!

 The inclusion of theatrical elements, together with sound bits of all sorts give this album a very creative flavor, painting this dark picture of desolation.
 Okay, the die-hard metallers of the blackest kind may not see eye-to-eye on that, but THIS – together with the aforementioned elements – is what makes Isolert stand out from the crowd.
 And made me want to listen further into this very short, but also very intense album.

-Taking their influence from masters of the spiked fist like Gorgoroth, Isolert start on you with the intro.
+Taking their influence from masters of the spiked fists like Gorgoroth, Isolert start on you with the intro.
 A good one for once and mercifully short, taking you down into the abyss where Black Metal dwells.
-Straight followed by the stellar Your Hypocrisy – really taking the cork off this very special brand of black, #metal red wine.
+Straight followed by the stellar Your Hypocrisy – really taking the cork off this very special brand of black, metal red wine.

 If you like real raspy Black Metal the way it was intended, then give The Dance of Tormented Spirits a little push too.
 Last, but not least, let me mention the title track No Hope, No Light…Only Death.
 Being at an epic scale of some 8 1/2 minutes is one thing.
-Quite another is the fact that this is mainly instrumental, atmospheric and only towards the end will you find a few lyrics.
+Quite another is the fact that this is mainly instrumental, and atmospheric.
+And only toward the end will you find a few lyrics.